cavineers/cavineers.github.io/docs/index.md

 ## [Hardware](Hardware/index.md)

 Hardware is responsible for wiring components and placing them on the robots.
 They use tools such as CAD (computer-aided design) software and 3D printers to create mounts and holders for components.
-Some of the hardware components they work with include:

-- 12V Battery
-- Motors
-- Sensors
-- Microcontrollers (such as Arduino and Raspberry Pi)

 ## [Mechanical](Mechanical/index.md)

-The mechanical subteam is responsible for making the physical robot.
+The mechanical subteam constructs the physical robot.
 Their responsibilities include:

 - Examining the specific years challenge to effectively solve the problem presented with a machine
 - Fully CADing the assembled robot